Boniaminshawon/Handi-Crafts-Client/README.md

 ## Features and Characteristics of this website:

-- This is the Real Estate website on Residential category.
+- This is the Jute and Wooden Crafts related website on Art and Crafts category.
-- There have many types of residential property and Users can explore those.
-- If user choose any property and want to book they can call or email us by pressing call or email button.
+- Here user will show jute and wooden handicrafts item.
+- A user can show all data in the all art and crafts route.
+- User can create data and these data he/she can show in the my art and craft route.
 - Users can Register and login in this website to get better experience.
 - There have privet route .
 To visit these route users have to login first.
-- Applied some animation so that user can get better experience.
 - Users can login by google and github.
 - This website is responsive for all device.
 - Unfortunately if create any kind of error users will show a error massage in the error page    and they can come back in the home page.